So you’ve landed the interview for your dream job, now what? The below tips will help you nail the standard behavioral interview and get the job!

 It’s super awkward and it’s not a good idea to make your interviewer feel uncomfortable during the interview.

-As I’ve said before, it’s important to keep the vibe positive and upbeat.
+Keep the vibe positive and upbeat.

 You don’t want the interviewer to associate you with negative feelings right before you head out.